eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 In this context, weren't considering means that, at a certain point in the past, the team was not taking security implications into account while performing updates.

+### Past Continuous - Tag question

+Tag questions are short questions added to the end of a statement to confirm information or seek agreement.

+The structure depends on the main sentence:

+-**If the main sentence is positive, the tag is negative**.

+For example:

+`You were working late, weren't you?` -> You want to confirm if the other person was working late - you believe they were.

+-**If the main sentence is negative, the tag is positive**.

+For Example:

+`You weren't at the meeting, were you?` -> You want to confirm if the person did not attend the meeting - you believe they didn't.

 ---